 It’s seven o’clock on Semi Final night for the Lithuanian selection, and I’m sitting in an out of town generic pizza chain above a hypermarket on the outskirts of Vilnius.
-It’s Kaziukas day here in the city, the official welcoming of spring where seemingly half the country has descended to wander past stalls and stalls of rye bread and local honey that lasts for miles.
+It’s Kaziukas day here in the city, the official welcoming of spring where seemingly half the country has descended to wander past stalls of rye bread and local honey that last for miles.
 I’m to meet Head of Delegation Andrius Giržadas.
 He suggested the location away from the hustle and bustle and we were practically the only people in the building.

 It all seems too calm, too quiet, too relaxed.
 With less than ninety minutes until the broadcast begins the Head of Programming for LRT has just ordered a coffee and is sitting down for a long chat about all things Eurovision.
 Usually it’s at this point on a Saturday show where I’m lucky to grab two minutes with producers who are behind the scenes frantically putting the last touches in place.

 But I’ve missed all the commotion.
 The actual show was pre-recorded on Tuesday night.
 Five days ago.
 All that happens now is to wander into the station control room, press play on the recording, and count in the televotes that come in from across the country.
 No stress, no drama.

 It’s Live, But Not Live

 In my head this would make the production far easier.
 You could record tracks again and again to make the final version just perfect.
 You could schedule artists to come in for different times during the day to give cameramen and directors a break.
 You could even add in shots from three or four different camera angles and then overlap them (think here how Molly’s ‘Children of the Universe’ was cut from multiple performances.

 That’s not the case here.
 Despite being a pre-record, the contest happens each Tuesday night ‘as-live’ in a single take.
 It’s only if something goes wrong does anybody step in.